jugray/Assignment4/README.md

 # Assignment4

-The Dharma Initiative is lookikng for new applicants!
+The Dharma Initiative is looking for new applicants!

 This application will evaluate applicant knowedge based retention of training materials.